 Reading intervention placement and progress monitoring must follow the guidelines established in Fla.
 Admin.
-Code R. 6A-6.054.
+Code Rule 6A-6.053 and the board approved Comprehensive Evidence-Based Reading Plan.

-The Progress Monitoring Plan is intended to provide the school district and the school flexibility in meeting the academic needs of the student.
-The plan should include:
+The Progress Monitoring Plan (K-3 Substantial Reading Deficiency or K-4 Substantial Math Deficiency) is intended to provide the school district and the school flexibility in meeting the academic needs of the student.
+The plan should be created within 45 days of results of coordinated screening and progress monitoring system becoming available and include: